dtudk/pythonsupport-page/docs/install/macos/manual.rst

 After the installation is finished, you need to download Visual Studio Code.
 This is done by going to `this website  <https://code.visualstudio.com>`_.
 Click the download button and follow the instructions.
-Once downloaded make sure that the VSC app is under the |applications| folder in Finder.
+Once downloaded make sure that Visual Studio Code is under the |applications| folder in Finder.

 .. image:: /menu/images/macos-fully-manual-vsc-webpage.png